rhd-gitops-example/services/README.md

 ## Release process

-When a new tag is pushed with the `v` prefix, a GitHub release will be created with binaries produced for 64-bit Windows, Linux, and Mac automatically.
+When a new tag is pushed with the `v` prefix, a GitHub release will be created with binaries produced for 64-bit Linux, and Mac automatically.